UK 30-year debt suffers biggest fall since November on Fed and pension hit

 But the government's announcement on Wednesday that Britons would no longer have to convert their pension savings into an annuity on retirement had removed an important source of demand for long-dated British debt.

-Chaytor said that in the short term this would only reduce annual demand for long-dated gilts by around 1-2 billion pounds ($1.67-3.30 billion).
+Chaytor said that in the short term this would only reduce annual demand for long-dated gilts by around 1-2 billion pounds.

 The scale of the reaction reflected concerns that this was the start of other government moves to reduce regulatory requirements built up over the past 10-15 years for firms and investors to hold long-dated debt.